 In the bright kitchen I put the flowers down, and was then distracted by a conversation with the Frenchman, who had come home with some very fancy noiuse canceling headphones for me, to listen better to movies on super longhaul flights (14.5 hours to Johannesburg, coming up soon) and to tune out neighbors.

 Then I turned around, back to the flowers.

 They had opened!

-I have never thought about crocuses before.
+I have never thought about crocuses.
 It turns out they are thermonastic: they are very sensitive and respond to, temperature.
 They are also slightly photonastic - responsive to light.